Šilalė: History

 The town is part of the Samogitian ethnographic region of Lithuania and was first mentioned in the sixteenth century.
 Its name derives from the generic word sila ("Pinewood") and Samogitian suffix -alė.
+It was located in the Duchy of Samogitia in the Grand Duchy of Lithuania within the Polish–Lithuanian Commonwealth.

+During World War II, the town was under Soviet occupation from 1940, and then under German occupation from 1941 to 1944.
 In July 1941, 135 Jewish men from Šilalė were shot on a site in the Jewish cemetery.
 In September 1941, the Jewish women and children of Šilalė were shot in the Tūbinės forest.
 Around 1,300 Jews were massacred by an Einsatzgruppen of Germans and local Lithuanian collaborators.

 Population

 Ethnic composition

 2011 – population of 5,492 people: